ostapneko/gratte-papier/README.md

 You can also query via the command line.
 For more detail, try `gratte-papier search --help`

 ## Saving documents
 In case you want to encrypt your Gratte folder file by file to (say) save it on Dropbox, you can use `gratte-papier encrypt -e /path/to/target/folder`.
 You can decrypt using `gratte-papier decrypt -e /path/to/target/folder`.
-In both cases, it will only synchronize the files that changed, based on modification time.
+In both cases, it will only synchronize the files that are not present in the target directory.
 The files are encrypted using CBC / AES 256.